telerik/kendo-ui-core/docs/aspnet-mvc/helpers/notification/overview.md

           .Name("notification")
           .Position(p =>
           {
-              // notification popup will scroll together with the other content p.Pinned(false);
+              //Notification popup will scroll together with the other content. p.Pinned(false);
-              // the first notification popup will appear 30px from the viewport's top and right edge p.Top(30);
+              //The first notification popup will appear 30px from the viewport's top and right edge. p.Top(30);
               p.Right(30);
           })
-          // new notifications will appear below old ones .Stacking(NotificationStackingSettings.Down)
+          //New notifications will appear below old ones.
-          // set appropriate size
+          .Stacking(NotificationStackingSettings.Down)
+          //Set the appropriate size.
           .Width(300)
           .Height(50)
       )